thuml/Nonstationary_Transformers/README.md

 ### Main Results

-As for multivariate forecasting results, the vanilla Transformer equipped with our framework consistently achieves state-of-the-art performance in all benchmarks and prediction lengths (Table 2).
-Notably, Non-stationary Transformer outperforms other deep models impressively on datasets characterized by high non-stationarity.
-With the prediction length of 336, we achieve 17% MSE reduction (0.509 → 0.421) on Exchange and 25% (2.669 → 2.010) on ILI compared to previous state-of-the-art results, which indicates that the potential of deep model is still constrained on non-stationary data.
+For multivariate forecasting results, the vanilla Transformer equipped with our framework consistently achieves state-of-the-art performance in all six benchmarks and prediction lengths.

 ![arch](./figures/main_results.png)

 ### Model Promotion

-We also list the univariate results of two typical datasets with different stationarity in Table 3.
-Non-stationary Transformer still realizes remarkable forecasting performance.
+By applying our framework to four mainstream Attention-based models.
+Our method consistently improves the forecasting ability of different models.
+Overall, it achieves averaged 49.43% promotion on Transformer, 47.34% on Informer, 46.89% on Reformer and 10.57% on Autoformer, making each of them surpass previous state-of-the-art.

 ![arch](./figures/promotion.png)